 - What’s On

 In addition to concerts, a number of talks (mainly held in Turkish), masterclasses, dance performances and workshops have been organised as part of the festival.
-The Istanbul Lindy Hoppers will offer two workshops in swing dance and one in tap dance.
-There will also be two jazz brunches featuring the Papyon Trio.
+You can see the full programme here.